esy-ocaml/esy-install/README.md

 Once pushed, other people can install that tagged release globally like this:

     npm install -g git://github.com/reasonml/esy.git#beta-v0.0.3

-#### Supporting More OPAM packages

-- Make sure you've ran `git submodule init` and `git submodule update`.
-- Add the OPAM package name and versions to ./opam-packages-conversion/convertedPackages.txt
-- If the package/version was recently added to `OPAM`, you should `cd` into `opam-packages-conversion/opam-repository`, `git fetch --all`, and then `git checkout origin/master` to make sure you've got the latest OPAM universe that you will convert from. `cd` back into the `esy` project root, and then `git status` will show git changes for you to commit.
-- Make a new commit with all the above changes.
-- Push the update to `esy` `master`.
-- Clone a *fresh* new clone of `esy` (so that the submodules initialize correctly), then publish a new beta release as described next.

-If an opam package fails to convert, inspect the output and fix any python errors that might be causing the package conversion failure.

 #### Debugging Failed `esy build`